 -from "Interview With Lisp"

 Some longer poetic prose are stories of dreams, conversations, and break-ups.
 Others are more succinct, delicately concise.
-The title poem, "The Warhol Pillows," is on elf the longer poems that tells a tale without intention.
+The title poem, "The Warhol Pillows," is one of the longer poems that tells a tale without intention.
 It details the speaker's observation to her friend, perhaps her lover.
 The speaker acts as the lover's model for photography, and it is always an experience of peace and joy for both of them.
-They visit the Andy Warhol Museum in New York, and here the poignant signature poem binds the story together.
+They visit the Andy Warhol Museum in Pittsburgh, and here the poignant signature poem binds the story together.
 It ends with two powerful stanzas.

 "in this his fashionable city, where everything shines